-- increase of R1 million or 20 percent from an amount of R5 million in the 2020/21 Adjusted Budget. - Fines, penalties, and forfeits: These are charges of illegal connection by community. - Provincial grants as per Division of Revenue Act (DORA) which has been included in the budget will be received during the 2021/2022 financial year.
-Provincial Gazette allocation have been taken into account, an amount of R1.9 million has been gazetted to be received from the department of arts and culture, this grant will be used to facilitate projects in district art centre (Indonsa art centre). - Other revenue: Other revenue in the budget consist of the amount that will be collected during the year such as meter testing, tender fee.
+Transfers and subsidies budgeted amount is R601 million for the 2022/23 financial year.
+An increase of R59 million or 11% is observed from the 2021/22 adjusted budget.
+It is assumed that the National and Provincial grants as per Division of Revenue Act (DORA) and Provincial gazette which have been included in the budget will be received during the 2022/2023 financial year.
+An amount of R1.9 million has been gazette to be received from the department of arts and culture, this grant will be used to facilitate projects in district art center (Indonsa art center).
+An amount of R500 thousand has been allocated to aviation relief as the grant.